rigetti/pyquil/CONTRIBUTING.md

 [Rigetti Forest Slack Workspace][slack-invite] rather than opening an issue.
 Otherwise, read on to learn more!

-This project and everyone participating in it is governed by pyQuil's [Code of Conduct](.github/CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by pyQuil's [Code of Conduct](.github/CODE_OF_CONDUCT.md).
 In contributing, you are expected to uphold this code.
 Please report unacceptable behavior by contacting support@rigetti.com.